The Strategic Practice Plan

 Where the real problem lives

-The Strategic Practice Plan is built to solve exactly that.
+That’s what the Strategic Practice Plan is built to solve.

 Let’s get specific